prkumar/uplink/docs/source/introduction.rst

 Defining similar objects with other Python HTTP clients, such as :code:`requests`, often requires writing boilerplate code and layers of abstraction.
-Uplink handles those cumbersome parts for you.
+With Uplink, simply define your consumers using decorators and function annotations, and we'll handle the REST for you!
+(Pun intended, obviously.) 😎

 **Method Annotations**: Static Request Handling
 ===============================================

-Essentially, method annotations describe Request properties that are relevant to all invocations of a consumer method.
+Essentially, method annotations describe request properties that are relevant to all invocations of a consumer method.

 For instance, consider the following GitHub API consumer: